quantumghent/TensorTutorials/lectures/5-Tutorials/SymmetricTensors.md

 :align: center
 ```

 which can be used to label a block of a `TensorMap` corresponding to a two-site operator.
 This object should actually be seen as a *pair of fusion trees*.
-The first member of the pair, related to the codomain of the tensor map, is referred to as the *splitting tree* and encodes how the *coupled charge* $c$ splits into the *uncoupled charges* $s_1$ and $s_2$.
-The second member of the pair, related to the domain of the tensor map, is referred to as the *fusion tree* and encodes how the uncoupled charges $f_1$ and $f_2$ fuse to the coupled charge $c$.
+The first member of the pair, related to the codomain of the `TensorMap`, is referred to as the *splitting tree* and encodes how the *coupled charge* $c$ splits into the *uncoupled charges* $s_1$ and $s_2$.
+The second member of the pair, related to the domain of the `TensorMap`, is referred to as the *fusion tree* and encodes how the uncoupled charges $f_1$ and $f_2$ fuse to the coupled charge $c$.
 Both the splitting and fusion tree can be represented as a [`TensorKit.FusionTree`](https://jutho.github.io/TensorKit.jl/latest/lib/sectors/#TensorKit.FusionTree) instance.
 You will find such a `FusionTree` has the following properties encoded into its fields:

 - `uncoupled::NTuple{N,I}`: a list of `N` uncoupled charges of type `I<:Sector`
 - `coupled::I`: a single coupled charge of type `I<:Sector`